QuasarApp/CQtDeployer/docs/en/Options.md

 * **-libOut [package;path,path]** - parameter with support for selecting the package for which the flag value is set.
 As a separator, use ';'.
 Please note that the rule described above is used to enumerate parameter values.
 The last parameter does not have a package value, this means that this value will be set for all non-configured packages by default.
 * **clear** - boolean option

+## Definitions in description
+**System environment** - is  pathes of the sstem libraryes.
+    Windows: C:\Windows\System32 and C:\Windows\SysWOW64.
+And any another pathes difined in the PATH variable.
+    Linux: /usr/lib and /lib.
+And any another pathes defined in the LD_LIBRARY_PATH or PATH variables.

+**Deployable files** - is all file that will be copy in to targer dirictory. (libraries, resources) **Targets** - is all files marked by bin option.

 ## Options:

 ### Boolean options